Cheap Medical Transportation In Houston For Senior Citizens

 Katy Area Ride Service (KARS)

-Katy Area Ride Service (KARS) offers low-cost transportation options to Katy residents 65 year or older, individuals with non-wheelchair disabilities and veterans.
+Katy Area Ride Service (KARS) offers low-cost transportation options to Katy residents 65 years or older, individuals with non-wheelchair disabilities, and veterans.

 KARS rides must be scheduled by noon 24-48 hours prior to your trip.

 To apply for the KARS Program call them at 832.773.8645 any day Monday through Friday from 9 am to 3 pm.

 Senior Rides and More offers help to seniors with rides to medical appointments and more.

 To qualify for services you must meet the following guidelines:

 - Be 60+ years of age

 - Be ambulatory.
 Canes and walkers are acceptable, but not wheelchairs.
 Volunteers use their own personal vehicles which may not always be equipped for a wheelchair.

 - Live within the 30 SW Houston zip codes or 11 NW Houston zip codes served